Ketamine-Assisted Psychotherapy (KAP)

 What are you doing to help increase accessibility?

 In an effort to support financial accessibility, Widening Circles is currently working with leaders in the field to develop additional models of care that insurance may eventually potentially reimburse.
 We understand that this price point is out of range for many needing this level of care.
 We are committed to creating best practice models for KAP and other psychedelic therapies and are engaged in conversations around bringing this care to those who need it most.
+We train interns and will soon be offering group KAP sessions.

 What makes your program unique?

 Ketamine clinics and practices have proliferated in recent years with little solid framework in using this medicine for mental health and substance use disorder treatment.
-"Settings vary widely ranging from IV (or intranasal esketamine) administration without any psychotherapy to close integration of ketamine with psychotherapy during the same session."
+"Settings vary widely ranging from IV or intranasal esketamine administration without any psychotherapy to close integration of ketamine with psychotherapy during the same session."

 (Handbook of Medical Hallucinogens, Ketamine chapter by Bravo, Grant and Bennett, 2021)